MikeLankamp/fpm/docs/index.md

 ```

 ## Mathematical functions
-FPM offers the header `<fpm/math.h>` with mathematical functions that operate on its fixed-point types, similar to `<math.h>` for floating-point types.
+FPM offers the header `<fpm/math.hpp>` with mathematical functions that operate on its fixed-point types, similar to `<math.hpp>` for floating-point types.
 The available functions for fixed-point types include:
 * basic functions: `abs`, `fmod`, `remainder`, `copysign`, `remquo`, etc.
 * trigonometry functions: `sin`, `cos`, `tan`, `asin`, `acos`, `atan` and `atan2`.